0x3f666/CoFi-JIT/README.md

 ## Usage

 ### Pre-process
-First, preprocess the dataset to get the similarity scores for each code in the test set.
+Preprocess the dataset to obtain the similarity scores for each piece of code in the test set.
+Alternatively, you can directly use the file we obtained, sim_semantic_multiv_cross_oasis_1.5.txt, and skip this step.
 ```bash
 python preprocess.py
 ```